Zone 4 Orchard Harvest Time Schedule (Minnesota, Wisconsin)

 Notes:

-Foraging above means eating “weeds” that weren’t intentionally planted.
+Foraging above begins a list of edible “weeds” that weren’t intentionally planted.

 Annuals calendars: